-- MSL 1101 Foundations of Officership (1) This course features an introduction to life in the U.S. Army.
+Foundations of Officership (1) MSL 1101

+This course features an introduction to life in the U.S. Army.
 Topics include leadership, the unique duties and responsibilities of officers, the organization and role of the Army, basic life skills pertaining to fitness and communication, and an analysis of Army values and expected ethical behavior.

-Co-requisite: MS 1104. - Basic Leadership (1) MSL 1102
+Co-requisite: MS 1104.

+MSL 1102 Basic Leadership (1)

 This course provides students with a basic knowledge of common military skills and presents the fundamental leadership concepts and doctrine of the U.S. Army.
 Topics include the practice of basic skills that underlie effective problem solving, application of active listening and feedback skills, examination of factors that influence leader and group effectiveness, and an examination of the officer experience.
+Co-requisite: MS 1105.